Skip to main content

 Complementation Testing

-Complementation testing is a genetic technique used to determine whether two mutations that produce a similar phenotype are in the same gene or in different genes.
-In this context, if two strains complement each other (indicated by a '+'), they are likely in different complementation groups, meaning they have mutations in different genes.
-Conversely, if they do not complement (indicated by a '-'), they are in the same group, suggesting that the mutations affect the same gene.
+Complementation testing is a genetic technique used to determine whether two mutations causing a similar phenotype are in the same gene or in different genes.
+If two mutant strains complement each other (show a wild-type phenotype when combined), their mutations are in different genes.
+Lack of complementation indicates mutations in the same gene.

 Recommended video: